 - If it’s not too important, don’t write, send or even think of it.

 All of these ideas are too much if implemented in one newsletter.
-Experiment various combinations from the basic and flavoured church newsletter ideas to find out your best performing mix.
+Experiment with various combinations from the basic and flavored church newsletter ideas to find out your best-performing mix.